 Making dressing in a jar

 We like to serve the salad without tossing it because it looks beautiful.
-However, if you want, you can give it a quick toss.

-Artichoke Salad with basic ingredients
+Artichoke Salad with dressing and shaved parmesan.

 Variations